AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/update-expression.md

 ### Removing from collections

-Removing element from a list can be done by index:
+Removing an element from a list can be done by index:

 ```csharp
 ddbContext.UpdateItem<EntityClass>()